Beat 'em up: Game design

 Beat 'em up games usually employ vigilante crime fighting and revenge plots with the action taking place on city streets, though historical and fantasy themed games also exist.
-Players must walk from one end of the game world to the other, and thus each game level will usually scroll horizontally.
+Players must walk from one end of the game world to the other, and thus each game level will typically scroll horizontally.
 Some later beat 'em ups dispense with 2D-based scrolling levels, instead allowing the player to roam around larger 3D environments, though they retain the same simple-to-learn gameplay and control systems.
-Throughout the level, players may acquire weapons that they can use as well as power-ups that replenish the player's health.
+Throughout the level, players may acquire weapons which they can use as well as power-ups that replenishes health.

-As players walk through the level, they are stopped by groups of enemies who must be defeated before they're able to continue.
-The level ends when all the enemies are defeated.
+As players walk through the level, they are stopped by groups of enemies that must be defeated before they can continue.
+The level ends when all enemies are defeated.
 Each level contains many identical groups of enemies, making these games notable for their repetition.
 In beat 'em up games, players often fight a boss—an enemy much stronger than the other enemies—at the end of each level.

-Beat 'em ups often allow the player to choose between a selection of protagonists—each with their own strengths, weaknesses, and set of moves.
-The combat system typically tends to be more highly developed than other side-scrolling action games.
+Beat 'em ups often let the player pick between a selection of protagonists, each with their own strengths, weaknesses, and set of moves.
+The combat system is typically more highly developed than other side-scrolling action games.
 Attacks can include rapid combinations of basic attacks (combos) as well as jumping and grappling attacks.
-Characters often have their own special attacks, which leads to different strategies depending on which character the player selects.
+Characters often have their own special attacks, which leads to different strategies depending on what character the player selects.
 The control system is usually simple to learn, often comprising just two attack buttons.
 These buttons can be combined to pull off combos, as well as jumping and grappling attacks.
 Since the release of Double Dragon, many beat 'em ups have allowed two players to play the game cooperatively—a central aspect to the appeal of these games.
-Beat 'em ups are more likely to feature cooperative play than other game genres.
+Beat 'em ups are more likely to feature cooperative play than other genres.